 2. The Guidelines for Setting up Joint Common Stations and Capacity Allocation for the Photovoltaic Electricity Generation Industry were amended in April 2022 to accelerate the integration of photovoltaic electricity into the grid

 (1) To accelerate the integration of photovoltaic electricity into the grid and promote the optimal utilization of Taiwan Power Company’s power grid resources, the Ministry of Economic Affairs guided operators to invest in setting up joint booster stations.
-On April 27, 2022, the Ministry of Economic Affairs amended the “Guidelines for Setting up Joint Common Stations and Capacity Allocation for the Photovoltaic Electricity Generation Industry,” adding new application forms in Paragraphs 2 and 3 of Article 2, as well as suitably relaxing the capacity restriction stipulated in Paragraph 1.
+On April 27, 2022, the Ministry of Economic Affairs amended the Guidelines for Setting up Joint Common Stations and Capacity Allocation for the Photovoltaic Electricity Generation Industry, adding new application forms in Paragraphs 2 and 3 of Article 2, as well as suitably relaxing the capacity restriction stipulated in Paragraph 1.

 (2) Considering the capacity for grid-connected points of the UHV lines, the installation of joint booster stations and grid interconnection will cause the capacity for certain grid-connected points to be lower than the minimum capacity allowed for the operators or the minimum capacity for joint booster stations stipulated in Paragraph 1, Article 4.
 To make full use of the new application forms for the grid-connectable capacity, photovoltaic operators continue to be encouraged to set up joint booster stations.